ItaloHugoMDS/Querying_with_SQL/README.md

 The junction between tables needs a shared column from both of them, so that the output rows can be aligned correctly.
-In this example, both tables have the *ArtistId* column in common, which means that this column will be used as a reference column to align all the data from both column.
+In this example, both tables have the *ArtistId* column in common, which means that this column will be used as a reference column to align all the data from both tables.

-The `FULL OUTER JOIN` command is not very effective because it will return all the data from both columns, even if one of the columns doesn't have data to match the reference column, in this example the *ArtistId* column.
-But the command can be useful in some cases, for example, to have an idea of the entire dataset that needs to be yielded from the columns.
+The `FULL OUTER JOIN` command is not very effective because it will return all the data from both columns, even if one of the columns doesn't have data to match the **reference column**, in this example the *ArtistId* column.
+But the command can be useful in some cases, for example, to have an idea of the entire dataset that needs to be yielded from both tables.

 The output for this query will be the following: